Siri App in iOS 27 Explained: Everything You Need to Know

 shot of a hand holding the iPhone 17 Pro Max in Silver colourway

-While Apple has not officially confirmed the device requirements for the Siri app, it seems it will require Apple Intelligence support.
+The Siri app actually requires Apple Intelligence support.
 As a result, your iPhone must have at least the Apple A17 Pro chip and 8GB of RAM.
 Basically, you will need the iPhone 15 Pro or newer models.
-It also means that the base iPhone 15 or the older iPhone 14 Pro won't get the new Siri.

-However, if you own the base iPhone 16, iPhone 17, or even the budget iPhone 16e or 17e, you should be all set.
-Here is the expected list of all iPhone that will support the Siri app:
+However, if you own the base iPhone 16, iPhone 17, or even the budget iPhone 16e or iPhone 17e, you should be all set.
+Here is the list of all iPhone models that support the Siri app:

 • iPhone 15 Pro